-Producers should also comply with applicable privacy and data security laws.
-This includes, but is not limited to, the Gramm-Leach-Bliley Act, Reg S-P, HIPAA-HITECH, the Massachusetts Data Security Regulation, and the Nevada Personal Information Security Law.
+Producers must also comply with applicable privacy and data security laws.
+This includes but is not limited to, the Gramm-Leach-Bliley Act, Reg S-P, HIPAA-HITECH, the California Consumer Privacy Act, the Massachusetts Data Security Regulation, and the Nevada Personal Information Security Law.